-- (a) Any state, the District of Columbia (or its designee), the Commonwealth of Puerto Rico, the U.S. Virgin Islands, Guam, American Samoa, and the Northern Mariana's Islands as defined in Article II of this compact is eligible to become a compacting state. - (b) The compact shall become effective and binding upon legislative enactment of the compact into law by no less than thirty-five (35) of the states.
-The initial effective date shall be the latter of July 1, 2004 or upon enactment into law by the thirty-fifth (35th) jurisdiction.
-Thereafter it shall become effective and binding as to any other compacting state upon enactment of the compact into law by that state.
-The governors of nonmember states or their designees shall be invited to participate in the activities of the Interstate commission on a nonvoting basis prior to adoption of the compact by all states and territories of the United States. - (c) The Interstate commission may propose amendments to the compact for enactment by the compacting states.
-No amendment shall become effective and binding upon the Interstate commission and the compacting states unless and until it is enacted into law by unanimous consent of the compacting states.
+(a) Any state, as defined in article II of this compact, is eligible to become a compacting state.

+(b) The compact shall become effective and binding upon legislative enactment of the compact into law by no less than thirty-five of the states.
+The initial effective date shall be the later of July 1, 2004, or upon enactment into law by the thirty-fifth jurisdiction.
+Thereafter, it shall become effective and binding, as to any other compacting state, upon enactment of the compact into law by that state.
+The governors of nonmember states or their designees shall be invited to participate in the activities of the interstate commission on a nonvoting basis prior to adoption of the compact by all states and territories of the United States.

+(c) The interstate commission may propose amendments to the compact for enactment by the compacting states.
+No amendment shall become effective and binding upon the interstate commission and the compacting states unless and until it is enacted into law by unanimous consent of the compacting states.

+ARTICLE XI

-ARTICLE XI WITHDRAWAL, DEFAULT, TERMINATION AND JUDICIAL ENFORCEMENT
+WITHDRAWAL, DEFAULT, TERMINATION AND JUDICIAL ENFORCEMENT

-- (a) Withdrawal: - (1) Once effective, the compact shall continue in force and remain binding upon each and every compacting state; provided that a compacting state may withdraw from the compact by specifically repealing the statute, which enacted the compact into law. - (2) The effective date of withdrawal is the effective date of the repeal. - (3) The withdrawing state shall immediately notify the chairperson of the Interstate commission in writing upon the introduction of legislation repealing this compact in the withdrawing state.
-The Interstate commission shall notify the other compacting states of the withdrawing state's intent to withdraw within sixty (60) days of its receipt thereof. - (4) The withdrawing state is responsible for all assessments, obligations and liabilities incurred through the effective date of withdrawal, including any obligations, the performance of which extend beyond the effective date of withdrawal. - (5) Reinstatement following withdrawal of any compacting state shall occur upon the withdrawing state reenacting the compact or upon such later date as determined by the Interstate commission.
+Section A. Withdrawal. (a) Once effective, the compact shall continue in force and remain binding upon each and every compacting state; provided that a compacting state may withdraw ("withdrawing state") from the compact by specifically repealing the statute which enacted the compact into law.

+(b) The effective date of withdrawal is the effective date of the repeal.

+(c) The withdrawing state shall immediately notify the chairperson of the interstate commission in writing upon the introduction of legislation repealing this compact in the withdrawing state.
+The interstate commission shall notify the other compacting states of the withdrawing state's intent to withdraw within sixty days of its receipt thereof. (d) The withdrawing state is responsible for all assessments, obligations, and liabilities incurred through the effective date of withdrawal, including any obligations, the performance of which extends beyond the effective date of withdrawal.

+(e) Reinstatement following withdrawal of any compacting state shall occur upon the withdrawing state reenacting the compact or upon such later date as determined by the interstate commission.